CardStorm/The-Mono-White-Guide-for-Commander/Tierlists/Artifacts-Tierlist.md

-# The Mono-White Guide for Commander
+# The Mono-White Artifact Tierlist
- This is an extensive guide to playing mono-white in Commander/EDH, including deckbuilding strategies, detailed analysis of cards, and play patterns.
+Here is a structured tierlist of all the playable artifacts in mono-white, with detailed explanations of why they are ranked as they are.
+Some cards are rated with an * next to them, indicating where a card might be far better than rated due to being highly synergistic and/or being part of a package.